umigv/UMARV-CV-ScenePerception/README.md

 ## Scripts

-The `src/scripts/` folder hosts our scripts which provide varrying functionalities from model/algorithm initialization, performance comparison, and dataset generation.
+The `src/scripts/` folder hosts our scripts which provide varying functionalities from model/algorithm initialization, performance comparison, and dataset generation.
 To run them, right click on the script and select "Run Python File in Terminal".

 ## How To Interact With This Repository